 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-Bayesian Cox Models with graph-structure priors
+Bayesian Cox models with graph-structured variable selection priors

 Installation